| |

 Chicken breast cooking in a frying pan, garnished with green onions and sprinkled with chili flakes.

-8 • Rest and serve:
+8 • Rest and Enjoy:

 A white plate featuring chicken garnished with green onions and drizzled with chili sauce.